 What Is Greenwashing?

 Greenwashing is the process of conveying a false impression or providing misleading information about how a company’s products are environmentally sound.
 It is essentially the practice of making brands appear more sustainable than they actually are.
 One of the ways they do so is by diverting the customer’s attention away from a company’s ecologically harmful record by reinforcing a minor green accomplishment.
+That’s why it’s not that easy to spot it and avoid greenwashing practices.
 Through greenwashing, they imply that they are more natural, healthier, free of chemicals, recyclable or less wasteful of natural resources than competing brands.
 Companies that make unsupported claims that their products are environmentally safe or provide some green benefits are engaging in greenwashing.

 The term “greenwash” originated in the 1960s when the hotel industry devised one of the most infamous examples of greenwashing.
 Hotels placed notices in the hotel rooms asking guests to reuse their towels to save the environment.
 They gave the impression that they were interested in reducing their environmental impact when they were more motivated by the benefits of lower laundry costs.